Planning a trip to Boston? Make sure you add a visit to the Skywalk Observatory to your Boston itinerary.

 Public Transportation: Take the T: Green Line “E” train to Prudential stop OR Orange Line to Back Bay stop.

-Save on Tickets with a Go Boston Card
+Save on Tickets with a Go Boston pass

-Remember, the Go Boston® Card is the best choice for maximum savings and flexibility, which includes Skywalk Observatory tickets, plus admission to your choice of other top attractions.
+Remember, the Go Boston® pass is the best choice for maximum savings and flexibility, which includes Skywalk Observatory tickets, plus admission to your choice of other top attractions.

 Save up to 55% on top museums, tours, and activities vs. paying at the gate.
 Visit multiple attractions for one low price.